Musashi Imperial Graveyard: Resting place of Emperors

 You might think this place is rarely visited, but it’s quite the opposite.
 I wouldn’t say many people go there, but the flow is constant.
 Sometimes, there’ll be tour groups.

-A Brief History of the graveyard
+A Brief History of the Graveyard

 Emperor Taisho was called the “Tokyo Emperor.”
 He was the first of his line to live his entire life in or near the city.
 A complex was needed for his eventual burial.
 Takao was chosen.
+Hirohito followed him in 1989.

 - It has been reported that Emperor Emeritus Akihito and his wife will be cremated.
 The land for their tombs has been cleared, but no work has begun (as of November 21, 2020).